- My dishwasher does not drain the water out.

 - Advance the timer to the “OFF” position, unlatch the door and remove the lower rack.

 - Scrape the plastic off with a non-metallic object such as a wooden spoon.
 Use caution when scraping.
-The element will be hot.
+The

 - Reset the dishwasher control by pressing the “Reset” pad if the dishwasher is not already off.